Erika Andreeva: 2024: Top 100, first major match win

 Andreeva entered the top 100, after reaching the second round of the Qatar Ladies Open as a qualifier.
 She also qualified for the WTA 1000 Indian Wells Open but lost to Danielle Collins, in straight sets.
 She received a wildcard for the main draw at the Miami Open where she lost to Elina Avanesyan.

-Andreeva lost in the final round of qualifying at Wimbledon but was given a place in the main draw as a lucky loser, going on to beat Emina Bektas in the first round to secure her first win at a major, before losing her next match to Donna Vekić.
+Andreeva lost in the final round of qualifying at Wimbledon but was given a place in the main draw as a lucky loser, going on to beat Emina Bektas in the first round for her first win at a major, before losing her next match to Donna Vekić.

-At the US Open, she defeated Yuan Yue in the first round but lost to seventh seed Zheng Qinwen.
+At the US Open, she defeated Yuan Yue in the first round, before losing to seventh seed Zheng Qinwen.

 Partnering Séléna Janicijevic, Andreeva reached the doubles final at the WTA 125 Open de Limoges, losing to Elsa Jacquemot and Margaux Rouvroy.

 Personal life

 Erika is the older sister of fellow professional tennis player Mirra Andreeva.
 They are both from Krasnoyarsk, but moved to Moscow for coaching.
-She has graduated from the local children's music school, in the classical guitar department.
+She graduated from the local children's music school, in the classical guitar department.